vnijs/radiant/inst/base/tools/help/transform.Rmd

 	1:12 = 'A'; 13:24 = 'B'; else = 'C'

-3. To collapse age categories for a cross-tab analysis.
+3. Collapse age categories for a cross-tab analysis.
 In the example below '<25' and '25-34' are recoded to '<35', '35-44' and '35-44' are recoded to '35-54', and '55-64' and '>64' are recoded to '>54'

 	'<25' = '<35'; '25-34' = '<35'; '35-44' = '35-54'; '45-54' = '35-54'; '55-64' = '>54'; '>64' = '>54'

-4. To exclude a particular value (e.g., an outlier in the data) from the data from subsequent analyses we can recode it to a missing value.
-For example, if we want to remove the maximum value from a variable called `sales` that is equal to 400 we would (1) select the variable `sales` in the `Select column(s)` box and enter the command below in the `Recode` box.
-Press return and `Store` to add the recoded variable to the data
+4. To exclude a particular value (e.g., an outlier in the data) for subsequent analyses we can recode it to a missing value.
+For example, if we want to remove the maximum value from a variable called `sales` that is equal to 400 we would (1) select the variable `sales` in the `Select variable(s)` box and enter the command below in the `Recode` box.
+Press `return` and `Store` to add the recoded variable to the data

 	400 = NA

-**Note:** Never use a `=` symbol in a label (e.g., 50:hi = '>= 50') as this will cause errors.
+**Note:** Never use a `=` symbol in a label (e.g., 50:hi = '>= 50') as this will cause an error.

 ### Rename

 Choose `Rename` from the `Transformation type` drop-down, select one or more variables, and enter new names for them in the rename box shown.
 Separate each name by a `,`.
 Press return to see the variables with their new names on screen and press `Store` to alter the variable names in the original data.

 ### Replace

-Choose `Replace` from the `Transformation type` drop-down if you want to replace existing variables in the data with new ones created using Create, Transform, Clipboard, etc..
+Choose `Replace` from the `Transformation type` drop-down if you want to replace existing variables in the data with new ones created using, for example, Create, Transform, Clipboard, etc..
 Select one or more variables to overwrite and the same number of replacement variables.
-Press `Store` to alter the original data.
+Press `Store` to alter the data.

 ### Clipboard

-It is possible to manipulate your data in a spreadsheet (e.g., Excel or Google sheets) and copy-and-paste variables back into Radiant.
-If you do not have the original data in a spreadsheet already use the clipboard feature in _Data > Manage_ so you can paste it into the spreadsheet.
-Apply your transformations in the spreadsheet program and then copy the new variable(s), with a header label, to the clipboard (i.e, CTRL-C on windows and CMD-C on mac).
-Select `Clipboard` from the `Transformation type` drop-down and paste your new data into the `Paste from spreadsheet` box.
-It is key that the number of observations for the new variable(s) are the same as in the data in Radiant.
+It is possible to manipulate your data in a spreadsheet (e.g., Excel or Google sheets) and copy-and-paste the data back into Radiant.
+If you don't have the original data in a spreadsheet already use the clipboard feature in _Data > Manage_ so you can paste it into the spreadsheet or click the download icon on the top right of your screen in the _Data > View_ tab.
+Apply your transformations in the spreadsheet program and then copy the new variable(s), with a header label, to the clipboard (i.e., CTRL-C on windows and CMD-C on mac).
+Select `Clipboard` from the `Transformation type` drop-down and paste the new data into the `Paste from spreadsheet` box.
+It is key that new variable(s) have the same number of observations as the data in Radiant.
 To add the new variables to the data click `Store`.

 > **Note:** Using the clipboard feature for data transformation is discouraged because it is not reproducible.